voxowl/particubes/lua-docs/content/reference/GameMaster.md

 For example, if your game requires a minimum amount of players, it's a good idea to use the `GameMaster` to count and trigger game start.

 You could use a [Player](/reference/Player) for that instead.
-But what if your designed game master [Player](/reference/Player) leaves the game? 😅
+But what if your chosen game master [Player](/reference/Player) leaves the game? 😅

 ## Fields